-When $\mu$ tends to $0$ the point $q_{1,\mu}$ tends to a point $q_{1,0}$ in $W^s_2$ and this point $q_{1,0}$ is also the limite of the intersection of $W^s_2$ with one of the rectangle (the one containing $p_1$) of the Markov partition of the fake horseshoe.
+When $\mu$ tends to $0$, the point $q_{1,\mu}$ tends to a point $q_{1,0}$ in $W^s_2$, and this point $q_{1,0}$ is also the limit of the intersection of $W^s_2$ with one of the rectangles (the one containing $p_1$) of the Markov partition of the fake horseshoe.
 This corresponds to a Cantor set in $W^s_2$ of points of the fake horseshoe for $X_\mu$, $\mu<0$ whose diameter tends to $0$ as $\mu\to 0$: all the Cantor set tends to $q_{1,0}$.

-For the parameter $0$, the Lorenz attractor no more admits an attracting neighborhood, and is no more robust.
-The fake horseshoe became singular, and intersects the Lorenz attractor along $\sigma$ and the orbits of $p_{2,0}$ and of $q_{1,0}$.
+For the parameter $0$, the Lorenz attractor no longer admits an attracting neighborhood and is no longer robust.
+The fake horseshoe becomes singular and intersects the Lorenz attractor along $\sigma$ and the orbits of $p_{2,0}$ and of $q_{1,0}$.
 When $\mu>0$ the Lorenz attractor and the (singular) fake horseshoe merge into a two-sided Lorenz attractor.

-Notice that if all the vector fields $X_\mu$ are assumed to be of class $C^2$ then all along the parameter, $X_\mu$ admits a unique SRB-measure $\nu_\mu$ (see \cite{APPV09}).
-For $\mu\leq 0$ the support of $\nu_\mu$ is the Lorenz attractor, and in particular does not intersect $\Sigma_-$.
-For $\mu>0$ the support of $\nu_\mu$ intersects any stable leaf in $\Sigma$.
+Notice that if all the vector fields $X_\mu$ are assumed to be of class $C^2$, then all along the parameter, $X_\mu$ admits a unique SRB measure $\nu_\mu$ (see \cite{APPV09}).
+For $\mu\leq 0$ the support of $\nu_\mu$ is the Lorenz attractor, and in particular, does not intersect $\Sigma_-$.
+For $\mu>0$, the support of $\nu_\mu$ intersects any stable leaf in $\Sigma$.
 Thus the support of $\nu_\mu$ changes drastically at the collision point.